U.S. truckers plan pandemic protest, inspired by Canadian counterparts | Health

 U.S. truckers plan pandemic protest, inspired by Canadian counterparts

-Most states are already easing restrictions.
-In California, where the convoy begins, universal mask requirements were lifted last week and masks for vaccinated people are required only in high-risk areas such as public transit, schools and healthcare settings.
-But the protesters want an immediate end to the two-year-old state of emergency, which Governor Gavin Newsom has extended.
+"It is now time to reopen the country," the protest organizers said in a statement.
+Among other demands, the protesters want an immediate end to the state of emergency in California - the most populous U.S. state with one of the world's largest economies - that Governor Gavin Newsom has extended.

-Nationwide, new COVID-19 cases and hospitalizations due to the coronavirus have plummeted from all-time highs hit a month ago, but nearly 2,000 people per day are still dying and the number of total deaths is closing in on 1 million since the pandemic began.
+Nationwide, new COVID-19 cases and hospitalizations due to the coronavirus have plummeted from all-time highs hit a month ago, though nearly 2,000 people per day are still dying from the disease and the number of total deaths is closing in on 1 million since the pandemic began.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)